 One summer I spent a few weeks in Nova Scotia traversing the province researching adventures for a book.
 I stayed in B&B’s for the most part but pulled out my compact, one man Eureka tent when the B&B option wasn’t available.

 One such time was on the south shore of Nova Scotia.
 I had just finished biking in the Annapolis Royal area and planned to do a seaside hike in Kejimkujik National Park.
 Thomas Raddall Provincial Park is well positioned to access Kejimkujik as it’s only about a 15 minute drive away.

 I pulled up to Thomas Raddall Provincial Park at about 8 PM on a June night.
 If there was anyone else in the park, I didn’t see them.
 Off I went to set up my tent – and then with time on my hands figured it would be worth exploring the nearby trails.
 Never did I guess that the park would be so beautiful!

 Thomas Raddall Provincial Park is a worthy destination

 Thomas Raddall Provincial Park, overlooking Port Joli Harbour, is a destination in its own right.
-It offers 82 campsites, three white sand beaches, picnic areas and hiking and biking trails.
-Nearby are four migratory seabird sanctuaries.
+It offers 82 campsites (open from mid-May until mid-October and very popular now), three white sand beaches, picnic areas, and hiking and biking trails.
+Nearby are four migratory sea bird sanctuaries.

-This part of Nova Scotia – but especially Seaside Kejimkujik National Park, feels wild and desolate even though it’s only a few hour’s drive from Halifax.
+This part of Nova Scotia – but especially Kejimkujik National Park Seaside, feels wild and desolate even though it’s only a few hour’s drive from Halifax.
 Check it out next time you’re in Nova Scotia.